voxpupuli/voxpupuli.github.io/_docs/how_to_run_tests.md

 ---
 layout: post
 title: How to run the test suite
-summary: A very short description of how to run the vox pupuli test suite for puppet modules.
+summary: A description of how to run the Vox Pupuli test suite for Puppet modules.
 ---

 - [Running the tests in a local ruby environment](#running-the-tests-in-a-local-ruby-environment)